Skip to main content

 • Workspace URL — Your Databricks workspace URL (e.g., https://adb-1234567890123456.7.azuredatabricks.net)

-• Access Token — The Personal Access Token created in Step 2
+• Access Token — The PAT created in Step 2, when using Access Token authentication

 • Warehouse ID — The SQL warehouse ID from the HTTP Path